 2. Cut apples in half.
 Remove the core.
-Then cut in slices.
-Instead of slices you can cut apples in other shapes, but try to keep all the pieces about the same size, so you don’t end up with some apples uncooked and others overcooked.
+Then cut into slices.
+Instead of slices, you can cut apples into other shapes, but try to keep all the pieces about the same size, so you don’t end up with some apples uncooked and others overcooked.

 3. Add cinnamon and lemon juice to apple slices and set aside.

-4. Line a springform pan with parchment paper.
+4. Line a bottom of the springform pan with parchment paper.
 Butter the sides and the parchment paper generously.
 I also like to add an optional step here of sprinkling about ½ teaspoon of arrowroot powder.

-5. Beat eggs for 2 minutes in a food processor.
+5. Beat eggs for 2 minutes in a food processor or with fork in a bowl.
 Add sugar and beat for another two minutes.
 If you use regular sugar, the mixture should double in size.

-6. In a medium bowl mix hazelnut flour, gluten free flour and ½ tsp arrowroot powder.
-Gently add it to egg-sugar mixture with a spoon just until combined.
+6. In a medium bowl mix hazelnut flour, gluten-free flour and ½ tsp arrowroot powder.
+Gently add it to the egg-sugar mixture with a spoon just until combined.

 8. Pour flour-egg mixture over apples.
-Use spatula to spread the butter so that it covers all exposed apples.
+Use a spatula to spread the butter so that it covers all exposed apples.
 And press on apples to eliminate empty spaces.
-You might shift apples with a fork, if you feel that some slices didn’t get enough soaking.
+You might shift apples with a fork if you feel that some slices stick out too much.

 9. Bake for 40-50 minutes depending on how thick you cut the apples.
 Test with a toothpick to see if it comes out without clumps stuck to it.
 Cool the pie for a bit, then flip out onto a plate, peel off the parchment paper and dust with powdered sugar (if you wish).
 You might need to run a spatula around the edges to loosen the pie off the walls.
 If the presentation is not of the importance and you just want to start eating the pie right away, don’t even bother flipping it over.
 Just sprinkle some powdered sugar and eat away.